UMDLARS/dtanm/README.md

 ### Pack-specific Instructions
 * for instructions specific to the game pack you are using, see the file `docs/instructions.md` that came along with the pack.
 When installed, this file should be available at `http://server.school.edu/instructions.html`.

+## Questions or Contributions?
+Email the devteam at <dtanm-dev@d.umn.edu> -- or better yet, [join it by subscribing to our list](https://groups.google.com/a/d.umn.edu/forum/#!forum/dtanm-dev).